 Innovative Product Development Centre – Prince Philip Drive Campus

-The Innovative Product Development Centre (IPDC) is CNA’s in-house design support space to support (1) faculty and students on process and product deisgn projects and (2) assist industry partners with their design challenges.
-The IDPC utilizes CAD design, 3D laser scanning, and 3D printing to support companies and the College community with challenging design tasks in sectors across a number of sectors including, but not limited to, mineral processing, historic sites, event management, food and beverage operations and tourism.
+The Innovative Product Development Centre (IPDC) is CNA’s in-house design support space to support (1) faculty and students on process and product design projects and (2) assist industry partners with their design challenges.
+The IDPC utilizes CAD design, 3D laser scanning, and 3D printing to support companies and the College community with challenging design tasks in a number of sectors including, but not limited to, mineral processing, historic sites, event management, food and beverage operations and tourism.

 For more information on the Innovative Product Development Centre (IPDC), please contact Randal Power at Randal.firstname.lastname@example.org